elusivecodes/FrostDateTime/README.md

 - `dateString` is a string representing the date, and will default to the current timestamp.
 - `options` is an object containing properties to define the new date.
-    - `locale` is a string representing the localeof the date, and will default to the system locale.
+    - `locale` is a string representing the locale of the date, and will default to the system locale.
     - `timeZone` is a string representing the time zone of the date, and will default to the system time zone.

 ```javascript